air-wickvu/cse15l-lab-reports/week-5-lab-report.md

             visualized using QuickPDB, a Java applet developed by easier to grapple with a difficult, but ultimately soluble, basic science question than to `
-- The `grep -h` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `./technical/*/*.txt`) then displays the matched lines.
+- The `grep` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `./technical/*/*.txt`) then with `-h` displays the matched lines.
 This command can be useful when searching for keywords in multiple files.
 It can also be useful if the programmer can only partially recall a string so grep solve this issue by searching for a pattern of characters.

 2. Command Line Option 1: `grep -h "play" ./technical/government/*/*.txt` <br/>
 - Function: Display the matched lines, but does not display the filenames.